 As AVCs are investment based, it’s important to remember that the value can go down as well as up and you may not get back the amount you put in.
 The tax you pay depends on your individual circumstances.
 HM Revenue & Customs tax rules may change in the future.

 Subject to scheme and tax allowance limits, you can pay in up to 100% of your pensionable pay each month after other deductions such as National Insurance and your LGPS contribution are taken.
-If you’re increasing your contributions and your AVC plan started before 1 April 2014, you can pay in up to 50% of your pensionable pay each month.

 Once your AVC contract is set up, if you would like to amend your contribution amount, please contact Prudential either through their website, or over the telephone.
 If you have a query about the AVC contributions on your pay slip, please contact your payroll department.